-EMWD is widely viewed as an industry leader in recycled water.
-EMWD regularly uses 100 percent of its recycled water supply for beneficial use within its 555-square mile service area.
+EMWD is widely viewed as an industry leader in recycled water and aims to use 100 percent of its recycled water supply within its 558-square mile service area.
 EMWD is one of the largest by-volume recyclers in the nation and one of the few agencies that achieves 100 percent beneficial reuse, a strategic objective established by its Board of Directors.

 The History of EMWD’s Recycled Water Program

 EMWD has been treating wastewater (sewer) within its service area since the 1960’s.
 Originally, treated effluent was disposed of through on-site percolation/evaporation ponds.
 As flows increased, EMWD began marketing recycled water within its service area, delivering recycled water to local farmers for the irrigation of feed and fodder crops and began extending transmission facilities to deliver this recycled water to new customers.

 In 1991, EMWD applied for and received funding through the U.S. Bureau of Reclamation to develop a recycled water backbone transmission system, which greatly expanded EMWD’s ability to deliver recycled water to a growing customer base.
 Subsequent facility improvements in the recycled water system are now in place linking all of EMWD’s regional water reclamation facilities (RWRFs).
 Beginning in 2003, system pressurization projects were implemented to provide the level of service required for municipal and industrial customers throughout the majority of the recycled water system.
 In 2011, EMWD again received funding from the U.S. Bureau of Reclamation and began the construction of multiple system stabilization projects, including pumping facilities and elevated storage to improve the reliability of the recycled system.